What is probate?

 Typically an executor will only require a reseal if the deceased person held real property (eg. a house) in Victoria, and the executor has also had to apply for a grant in another state or territory.
 Most banks and share registries are able to recognise grants from other jurisdictions without requiring a reseal.

-Wills & Estate Lawyer
+Director – Wills & Probate Lawyer